Chri1629/aml_project/README.md

 # Advancede Machine Learning project

+## Documentation

+You can find the documentation for all the functions used in this project [clicking here](codice/documentation/main.md)

 ## Preparation

 We suggest to install all the useful libraries in a virtual environment in order to have the same version and to not create confilcts and warnings.